kriskowal/kriskowal.com/content/naming-things.md

 Let’s agree not to have this argument.
 Identifier is spelled “identifier”.

+# Get

+The verb `get` implies that a function is read-only and has no _observable, semantic_ side effects.
+Do not break this expectation.
+The get methods of splay trees may cause internal mutation that affects the timing of subsequent operations, but these side effects fall under the _observable_ or _semantic_ exceptions to the rule.

+But, if the `get` qualifier does nothing to change the meaning of a compound name, and if you are not writing in a sysem with a strong prevailing convention for `get` methods like Java, sometimes `get` just makes a name longer than necessary.
+Prefer `length` over `getLength`, especially if you have the option of making it a computed property.

 # And so on

 Consider this a living document.